Congo orders China's CMOC to stop exports from Tenke Fungurume cobalt mine

 CMOC, which has previously said that Tenke Fungurume Mining (TFM) remains under its management, did not immediately reply to a request for comment on the letters dated June 29 and July 1.

+An industry source and a civil society source told Reuters that TFM's exports were continuing as normal, despite the order.

-The order is the latest escalation in a dispute between CMOC, which owns 80% of TFM, and Democratic Republic of Congo's state mining company Gecamines, which holds the remaining 20%.
+The letters mark the latest escalation in a dispute between CMOC, which owns 80% of TFM, and Democratic Republic of Congo's state mining company Gecamines, which holds the remaining 20%.

 Congo's government says it suspects CMOC understated reserve levels to reduce the amount of royalties it pays to Gecamines.
 CMOC, which was previously known as China Molybdenum, denies having done so.

-In the June 29 letter, addressed to CMOC's board, the provisional administrator wrote that the terms for the marketing of TFM's production in 2022 had not been met, and ordered CMOC to share all the information purporting to its marketing and exports since January 1 within 24 hours.
+In the June 29 letter, addressed to CMOC's board, the provisional administrator wrote that the terms for the marketing of TFM's production in 2022 had not been met.
+It ordered CMOC to share all the information regarding its marketing and exports since Jan.
+1 within 24 hours.

 The letter ordered CMOC to stop marketing and exporting product from TFM in the interim.